maplibre/ngx-maplibre-gl/CONTRIBUTING.md

 If everything is OK, push the changes

-Create a Github release with the same version name, for example `v1.2.3` - this will triger the Github actions to update the npm package and the gh-pages
+Run the create-bump-version-PR workflow to update the version

+Once merged to main, a new version should be created automatically.